Dhruv-os-23/Topsis-Pretrained-model-text-generation/README.md

 ### Metrics Considered

-This comparison is centered around crucial metrics such as Rouge scores, generated text length, and latency.
-Rouge scores provide a measure of the quality of generated text, while the length of the generated text and latency offer insights into the model's output efficiency and response time.

-### Methodology - TOPSIS
+The comparison centers on key metrics such as Perplexity, BLEU Score, Latency, and ROUGE Score.

-For an all-encompassing model comparison, we utilize the Technique for Order of Preference by Similarity to Ideal Solution (TOPSIS).
-This method evaluates models based on their closeness to the ideal solution and their distance from the least favorable solution, ensuring an equitable ranking system.
+To compare models, we employ the Technique for Order of Preference by Similarity to Ideal Solution (TOPSIS).
+This method involves normalizing the data for each criterion (metric) and calculating the weighted normalized decision matrix.
+Then, the ideal (best-case) and anti-ideal (worst-case) solutions are identified.
+Each model is scored based on its Euclidean distance from these ideal and anti-ideal points, allowing for a ranking that reflects both their strengths and weaknesses in a balanced manner.

 ### Models Evaluated